 Serengeti Under Canvas is a raw African experience with all the luxuries you would expect from the safari experts.
-You will stay in one of the two semi-permanent camps move between various locations, staying off the beaten track and following the herds of buffalo and wildebeest that migrate across the Serengeti.
+You will stay in one of the two semi-permanent camps which move between various locations, staying off the beaten track and following the herds of buffalo and wildebeest that migrate across the Serengeti.

 Each camping site is pre-booked exclusively, allowing for great flexibility in following the sometimes unpredictable movements of the migration.
 It is ultra comfortable with stylish safari tents, large beds, and en-suite bathrooms with flush loos and bucket showers.
 The expert team will look after your every need during your stay at one of the camps, and will make sure you have an adventure to remember.
 Gathering around the campfire each evening is a safari tradition but, when you feel like some quiet time or a romantic evening alone, you can have dinner served in your private dining tent, right next to your room.

 The Serengeti is home to literally millions of large herbivores, with more than 35 species of plains-dwelling mammals, as well as the accompanying carnivores and prolific birdlife.
 The mobile nature of the Serengeti Under Canvas camps means that they are uniquely suited to give guests a close glimpse of the Great Migration, as well as the Serengeti’s numerous other wildlife riches.
 Each year, almost two million wildebeest, zebra, eland and Thomson’s gazelle follow the annual rains through the Serengeti and the adjacent Maasai Mara National Reserve in Kenya in search of prime grazing.

 As the dense herds of herbivores move across the plains they are shadowed by predators and scavengers.
 Lion, and hyena, as well as the more elusive cheetah and leopard, mingle with the migrating masses, while vulture and jackal await the scraps of the more powerful predators.
 The Serengeti is famous for its large lion population and a number of lion prides are present in each of the areas utilized by our camps.
 The far lighter and faster cheetah are also present.
 During the migration, the spotted hyena may be spotted wandering among the herds in the plain light of day.